RCass172/recipe-delights/README.md

     - key: IP, Value: 0.0.0.0
     - key: PORT, Value: 5000
     - key: MONGO_DBNAME, value(Name of the database you are connecting to)
-    - key: MONGO_URI, value(The Mongo URI can be found in MongoDB by going to clusters > click on connect and connect to your app > change the password and the databse name to what you set)
+    - key: MONGO_URI, value(The Mongo URI can be found in MongoDB by going to clusters > click on connect and connect to your app > change the password and the database name to what you set)
     - key: SECRET_KEY, value(A custom secret key of your own choosing which is used to keep sessions secure)

 - Enable automatic deployment